fnp/wolnelektury/README.md

    then fire 'Import book' to upload it.
 Some books have invalid XML, so you can get an error (just ignore it and look for other books).

+7. We provide localization of the software in following languages: Polish, Russian, German, English, Spanish, French and Lithuanian.
+   Translation strings are based on gettext and can be found under 'locale' dir.
+   There are also JavaScript files for jQuery countdown plugin (static/js/jquery.countdown-*.js).

 Full list of used open-source software
 ======================================